A Stress-Free Guide to Terminal/Concourse Hopping at Denver Airport

 - When the train arrives, wait for passengers to exit before boarding

-- Hold onto handrails – the train accelerates quickly
+- Hold onto handrails (on the side and above) – the train accelerates quickly

 - Listen for automated announcements indicating the next stop